dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentView>
 ```

-In this example, layout within the `ContentView` is managed by a `Grid`.
-The `Grid` contains three `Label` objects that bind their `Text` properties to properties of each `Person` object in the collection.
+In this example, layout within the `ContentView` is managed by a <xref:Microsoft.Maui.Controls.Grid>.
+The <xref:Microsoft.Maui.Controls.Grid> contains three `Label` objects that bind their `Text` properties to properties of each `Person` object in the collection.

 For more information about creating custom views, see [ContentView](~/user-interface/controls/contentview.md).